 E. An initial PHA may request that a receiving PHA absorb portable families for which the initial PHA is being billed.
 This may include the receiving PHA retroactively absorbing families for which the initial PHA was already billed and made payments.
 In these cases, the receiving PHA reimburses the initial PHA for payments made back to the effective date of the absorption, but only for the current calendar year.
 Both the receiving PHA and initial PHAs must agree to this arrangement.
 This provision provides an exception to section 10 of Notice PIH 2011-3 on HCV Portability and Corrective Actions.
-(Section 10 provides that the receiving PHA may not retroactively absorb families for which the receiving PHA was previously billing for any time period that commences before 10 working days from the time the receiving PHA notifies the initial PHAs to absorb whenever possible.
+(Section 10 provides that the receiving PHA may not retroactively absorb families for which the receiving PHA was previously billing for any time period that commences before 10 working days from the time the receiving PHA notifies the initial PHA of the absorption.)
+The Housing Authority will attempt to get receiving PHAs to absorb whenever possible.